 You’ll find that we’ve introduced almost every recipe with additional information about its history and the cultural context around it.
 Usually, we include citations and references when necessary.

 It was very hard to pick just 10 dishes; after all, there are many more dishes that are almost or nearly as popular.
-I simplified the task by just picking the 10 top most-searched Dominican recipes in our blog.
 If you have a different list of ten, I’d love to hear it.
 Please share it in the comments.

 Read more about Dominican food: